How to Stop Your Legs From Swinging When Riding

 Not only will you be either ahead or behind the movement, but your legs will tend to swing around as your body tries to stay with the horse’s movement.

-My legs have a habit of swinging backwards and forward and I can’t seem to stop them
+4. My legs have a habit of swinging backwards and forward and I can’t seem to stop them (formed a bad habit)

-- If all else fails, you could try ‘training straps’, which attach your stirrups to the girth.
-As a short term measure to break the habit they may be effective.
-Long term use is not so helpful, as they prevent you from achieving a correct outside leg position for such actions as canter strike off, and later on, lateral work.
+If all else fails, you could try ‘training straps’, which attach your stirrups to the girth.
+As a long term use is not so helpful, as they prevent you from achieving a correct outside leg position for such actions as canter strike off, and later on, lateral work, but as a short term measure to break the habit, they may be effective.

 First, identify why your legs do not stay still, and then address the appropriate issue using one of the above solutions.